udelcodes/udelcodes.github.io/cyber4.md

 Now let us list the files in this directory
 - `ls`

 Let's read the bufover-2.c file.
-This is a c file contiang c code.
+This is a c file containing c code.
 This will generate
 - `cat bufover-2.c`

 Now we will read the bufover-2 file.
 This file is the executable for the file we just read.
 Meaning it will run bufover-2.c.